 To make a long story short, the more research I did, the more I just kept coming back to Blaze King.
 The reviews and user experiences were all great.
-Don’t get me wrong you will always see a couple people complain about dumb stuff, but all in all they had the best reviews around.
+Don't get me wrong you will always see a couple of people complain about dumb stuff, but all in all, they had the best reviews around.
 Once I was pointed in the Blaze King Direction I started doing more research and realized this was the fireplace for me.
 In fact, Blaze King offered even more than what I was looking for or even knew what to look for.
 So I told Dan and had him send an email out.

 Blaze King Efficiency

 Here is where Blaze King is head and shoulders above everyone else.
 I am not sure if Blaze King will admit this, but I will.
 I think Blaze King is the most efficient burner on the market.
 They claim their efficiency rating is 82.5%, which is great.
-However I have seen videos on the market where the stove is burning and a person puts their hand above the exhaust pipe without it getting hot.
-First, don’t try this at home.
+However, I have seen videos on the market where the stove is burning and a person puts their hand above the exhaust pipe without it getting hot.
+First, don't try this at home.
 Second, that is very impressive.
 Think about all the energy that is lost during a fire.
 That energy goes right up the flue and outside.
 Think about how hot that is.
-Well for the Blaze King it surely seems like they are making the most out of left over energy.
+Well for the Blaze King it surely seems like they are making the most out of leftover energy.
 The biggest reason is their combustor.
 The combustor is a way to re-burn smoke and materials that are normally lost out the flue.
 The smoke and particles hit the combustor and re-burn.
 The combustor takes advantage of the immense energy that exists in smoke and by burning this smoke in the combustor, the emissions are much cleaner and the energy goes into your home instead of up the flue.

 Another cool feature is how big the firebox is.
 You can load up to 60 lbs. of wood.
-The box is deeper, so you don’t have to clean it as often.
+The box is deeper, so you don't have to clean it as often.
 Plus when you add wood, since the box is deeper (Averages about 4.5″ deeper than other boxes), it is also safer.
-Since the box is bigger, that means I can be more lazy and don’t have to wake up every four hours to add wood.
-In fact when running on low you can average around 20 hours of burn time, not too bad.
+Since the box is bigger, that means I can be lazier and don't have to wake up every four hours to add wood.
+In fact, when running on low you can average around 20 hours of burn time, not too bad.